kalexandriabond/cog_neuro_methods/README.md

 ---

 # Welcome!
-Here you'll find information for Cognitive Neuroscience Research Methods as taught in Spring 2023:
+Here you'll find the following information for Cognitive Neuroscience Research Methods as taught in Spring 2023:

 - [expectations and resources](about.md),
 - a [course calendar](calendar.md),